r-near/near-kit-docs/src/llm/00-introduction.md

 ### Key Differences from `near-api-js`

 - **Simplicity & Fluency**: `near-kit` uses a fluent, chainable API for building transactions, which is more readable and less verbose.
-- **Human-Readable Units**: `near-kit` allows the use of strings like `"10.5 NEAR"` and `"30 Tgas"`, handling the conversion from yoctoNEAR and raw gas units automatically.
-This reduces a major source of bugs.
 - **Modern API Design**: The overall design feels more like a modern `fetch` library, with a focus on simplicity for common tasks.

 **`near-api-js` Example:**